Welfare

 2.1.5 Appointing volunteers and staff

-Clubs should consider all the information they receive via the confirmation of identity, the application form, the references and the CRB Enhanced Disclosure.
+Clubs should consider all the information they receive via the confirmation of identity, the application form, the references and the DBS Enhanced Disclosure.
 This information should be considered alongside the outcome of the interview to make a decision as to whether or not to accept the applicant into their club.

 2.1.6 After the appointment